 - 3.1 In exceptional cases, when there is potential or actual risk to self or others, we have the power to take immediate precautionary action pending careful consideration.
 In such cases, we may decide to enforce a temporary suspension from studies.
-The decision to enforce temporary suspension is made by the Academic Registrar (or nominee in their absence) following an assessment of risk. - 3.2 An assessment of risk will be undertaken by the Head of Student Wellbeing and Inclusivity (or nominee).
-The Head of Student Wellbeing and Inclusivity will schedule and chair a case conference with colleagues from both the Academic School/Department and Professional Services that hold material information or evidence that is relevant to your case. - 3.3 Following conclusion of the risk assessment, the Head of Student Wellbeing and Inclusivity may make a formal recommendation to the Academic Registrar that you must be temporarily suspended from your studies.
-This would be a temporary, precautionary measure until a Serious or Continuing Concerns meeting can take place under stage 3 of this procedure (see stage 3 Serious or Continuing Concerns) which would be convened as soon as possible.
-Any temporary suspension will be kept under regular review by the Head of Student Wellbeing and Inclusivity and where circumstances change the risk assessment and temporary suspension will be reviewed every 4 weeks. - 3.4 If the Academic Registrar supports the recommendation, you will be provided with reasons in writing for the suspension, unless in the interests of your safety it would be more appropriate to discuss this with you in person.
+The decision to enforce temporary suspension from studies is made by the Academic Registrar (or nominee in their absence) following an assessment of risk. - 3.2 An assessment of risk will be undertaken by the Head of Student Wellbeing and Inclusivity (or nominee).
+The Head of Student Wellbeing and Inclusivity may schedule and chair a case conference with colleagues from both the Academic School/Department and Professional Services that hold material information or evidence that is relevant to your case. - 3.3 Following conclusion of the risk assessment, the Head of Student Wellbeing and Inclusivity may make a formal recommendation to the Academic Registrar that you must be temporarily suspended from your studies.
+This would be a temporary, precautionary measure until a Serious or Continuing Concerns meeting can take place under Stage 3 of this procedure (see Stage 3 Serious or Continuing Concerns) which would be convened as soon as possible.
+Any temporary suspension will be kept under regular review by the Head of Student Wellbeing and Inclusivity and where circumstances change the risk assessment and temporary suspension will be reviewed every four weeks. - 3.4 If the Academic Registrar supports the recommendation, you will be provided with reasons in writing for the suspension, unless in the interests of your safety it would be more appropriate to discuss this with you in person.
 You will be invited to a meeting where the implications of this decision will be explained, and you will receive support to understand and manage these implications.
-You will also be provided with information and guidance on how you can continue with your studies through a supported return once well enough to do so. - 3.5 If the decision of the Academic Registrar is not to support the recommendation made, you will not be temporarily suspended at that time but will be invited to a Serious or Continuing Concerns meeting under stage 3 of this procedure. - 3.6 For students residing in University-managed accommodation, if the decision is to temporarily suspend you from your studies, you may be required to leave this accommodation due to the unacceptable and significant level of risk that remains if it cannot be mitigated.
+You will also be provided with information and guidance on how you can continue with your studies through a supported return once well enough to do so. - 3.5 If the decision of the Academic Registrar is not to support the recommendation made, you will not be temporarily suspended at that time but will be invited to a Serious or Continuing Concerns meeting under Stage three of this procedure. - 3.6 For students residing in University-managed accommodation, if the decision is to temporarily suspend you from your studies, you may be required to leave this accommodation due to the unacceptable and significant level of risk that remains if it cannot be mitigated.
 We will give you notice, as set out in your license agreement, and we will be as flexible as possible.
-If it is not possible to support you for the duration of your notice period in your allocated room, for example if there are significant concerns for the wellbeing of others in your accommodation, we will provide a suitable temporary alternative. - 3.7 Following a risk assessment, if it is recommended (for your safety or the safety of others) that you do not visit University premises, you may visit campus to attend meetings held under this policy, or to visit the SU Advice Centre, with prior agreement from the University.
+We will discuss with you suitable alternatives, which may involve you returning home for the duration of the temporary suspension period.

+- 3.7 Following a risk assessment, if it is recommended (for your safety or the safety of others) that you do not visit University premises, you may visit campus to attend meetings held under this policy, or to visit the SU Advice Centre, with prior agreement from the University. - 3.8 Where incidents occur and the behaviour of a student tenant residing in university owned accommodation poses a serious risk of harm or threat to life, this information will be shared with the Head of Security and Campus Safety, or their nominee, who will determine whether legal action needs to be considered to safeguard the University community.